The global pandemic has, unfortunately, brought about a lot of job uncertainty in many areas of the economy.

 Biologists play a key role in researching specific areas for any potential impact from air, water, and even sound pollution.

-This is a great opportunity for anyone with a high school diploma, as it provides direct access to specific scientific areas to better understand what’s involved.
+This is a great opportunity for anyone with a high school diploma since it provides direct access to specific scientific areas to better understand what’s involved.
 For anyone who is uncertain about what area to get into from a college perspective, this is an ideal way to sample the jobs involved for a closer look.

 This is another job with a lot of prospects as all types of business and government organizations rely on these services to ensure regulatory compliance for emissions.